-The equivalent neural network shows that quadratic forms are compatible with the hierarchical model of the visual cortex first proposed by Hubel and Wiesel (1962), in which complex cells pool over simple cells having similar orientation and frequency in order to achieve phase-shift invariance.
-This was later formalized in the energy model of complex cells (Adelson & Bergen, 1985), which can be implemented by the neural network introduced above.
-The subunits are interpreted as simple cells and the output unit as a complex cell.
-In its usual description, the energy model consists of only two excitatory subunits.
-If, for example, the subunits are two Gabor wavelets with identical envelope function, frequency, and orientation but with a 90 degree phase difference (see Figure 9c), the network will reproduce the basic properties of complex cells: edge detection and phase-shift invariance.
-Additional excitatory or inhibitory subunits might introduce additional complex cell invariances, broaden or sharpen the orientation and frequency tuning, and provide end or side inhibition.
-However, as mentioned in the previous section, the neural network is not unique, so that the subunits can assume different forms, many of which might not be similar to simple cells (see Figure 10).
-For example, as discussed in section 8, if the linear term is missing and the subunits are defined using the eigenvectors of H as in equation 9.4, the linear filters of the subunits can be interpreted as the optimal stimuli and the invariances thereof.
+simple cells and the output unit as a complex cell.
+In its usual description the energy model consists of only two excitatory subunits.
+If for example the subunits are two Gabor wavelets with identical envelope function, frequency, and orientation but with a 90° phase difference (Fig. 9c), the network will reproduce the basic properties of complex cells, i.e. edge detection and phase-shift invariance.
+Additional excitatory or inhibitory subunits might introduce additional complex cell invariances, broaden or sharpen the orientation and frequency tuning, and provide end- or side-inhibition.
+However, as mentioned in the previous section the neural network is not unique, so that the subunits can assume different forms many of which might not be similar to simple cells (Fig. 10).
+For example, as discussed in Section 8, if the linear term is missing and the subunits can be interpreted as the optimal stimuli and the invariances thereof.
 As shown in Figure 2, the invariances themselves need not be structured like a simple cell, since they only represent transformations of the optimal stimuli.

-10 Relation to Other Studies
+10 Relation to other studies

-As mentioned in section 1, quadratic forms occur in experimental studies as a second-order approximation of the receptive field of neurons.
+As mentioned in the introduction, quadratic forms occur in experimental studies as a second-order approximation of the receptive field of neurons.
 The linear and quadratic terms correspond in this case to the first two terms in a Wiener expansion.
-They can be estimated from a stimulus-response electrophysiological recording using the spike-triggered average (STA) and the spike-triggered covariance matrix (STC) (van Steveninck & Bialek, 1988; Lewis et al., 2002; Schwartz et al., 2002; Touryan et al., 2002; Rust et al., 2004; Simoncelli et al., 2004).
+They can be estimated from a stimulus-response electrophysiological recording using the spike-triggered average (STA) and the spike-triggered co-variance matrix (STC) (van Steveninck and Bialek, 1988; Lewis et al., 2002; Schwartz et al., 2002; Touryan et al., 2002; Rust et al., 2004; Simoncelli et al., 2004).

-Most of these studies perform an analysis of the first principal components of the STC, which is motivated in terms of identifying the stimuli that contribute most to the variance of the output of the neuron (Lewis et al., 2002; Schwartz et al., 2002; Rust et al., 2004; Simoncelli et al., 2004) or more in terms of a gaussian approximation of the spike-triggered ensemble (van Steveninck and Bialek, 1988; Touryan et al., 2002).
+Most of these studies perform an analysis of the first principal components of the STC, which is motivated in terms of identifying the stimuli that contribute most to the variance of the output of the neuron (Lewis et al., 2002; Schwartz et al., 2002; Rust et al., 2004; Simoncelli et al., 2004) or more in terms of a Gaussian approximation of the spike-triggered ensemble (van Steveninck and Bialek, 1988; Touryan et al., 2002).
 The extracted principal components span the subspace of stimuli that governs the response of a cell (Rust et al., 2004).
-If the linear term is negligible, our analysis is mostly consistent with this interpretation: ordering the eigenvectors by decreasing eigenvalues, the first one corresponds to the optimal stimulus and the following ones to the most relevant invariances (see section 8).
+If the linear term is negligible, our analysis is mostly consistent with this interpretation: Ordering the eigenvectors by decreasing eigenvalues, the first one corresponds to the optimal stimulus and the following ones to the most relevant invariances (Sect.
+8).
 Every stimulus that is generated by a linear combination of the optimal stimulus and the most relevant invariances is going to produce a strong output in the quadratic form.
-However, using the concept of invariances, we can refine the analysis and identify a hypercone in this subspace where the output is more than 80% of the maximal one with a large extension in the most invariant directions and a small one in the least invariant ones (see section 5).
+However, using the concept of invariances we can refine the analysis and identify a hyper-cone in this subspace where the output is more than 80% of the maximal one with a large extension in the most invariant directions and a small one in the least invariant ones (Sect.
+5).
+The stimuli lying in this hyper-cone are all nearly-optimal stimuli and their visualization can give a good insight in the overall behavior of the neuron.